 “In collaboration with Oracle Academy, we proudly have taught more than 800 students with the Oracle Academy Database Foundations course.
 The course is aligned with one of the college’s introductory database courses.
 Our goal is to upskill our female professionals, expand their capabilities, and bridge the gap between academia and industry,” said Dr. Hanan Al Mengash, dean of the Computer and Information Sciences College at the university.

-This initial step was followed by further collaboration when we a special speaker from Oracle headquarters, Heather VanCura, Group Director, visited Saudi Arabia for the first time to meet with the new generation of developers and innovators, with a focus on females.
-Hence, a drop by with PNU was a must.
+This initial step was followed by further collaboration when a special speaker from Oracle headquarters, Heather VanCura, Group Director, visited Saudi Arabia for the first time to meet with the new generation of developers and innovators, with a focus on females.
 The dean invited Heather to hear from the university’s staff and students on computer and information sciences programs.

 Heather’s support is much appreciated, especially in relation to the upcoming launch of the PNU Women’s initiative, which plans to host her as a guest speaker to empower women and encourage them to peruse their aspirations either in academic or professional fields.